backlogathon/backlogathon-confidence-screen/README.md

 [Textfit](https://github.com/STRML/textFit) (MIT license) is included and used to automatically size the text to fit a defined 1920x1080 viewport, within reasonable text requirements.

 Confidence screens are used during event livestreams to provide information to on-air talent on a dedicated monitor or area of a monitor.

+## Installation

+You'll need to have NodeCG already installed to use this bundle.
+Once you have NodeCG installed, navigate to your installation directory and install via command line:

+`nodecg install backlogathon/backlogathon-confidence-screen`

+You'll then need to restart NodeCG if it's already running.
+The panel will appear in the default workspace.

+## Implementation Suggestions

+TODO: write something here